Dual circadian oscillator model: Evidence in Drosophila melanogaster

-Drosophila melanogaster, or fruit flies, show diurnal rhythms in locomotor act ivity that are corpuscular, meaning they exhibit both morning and evening peaks in activity that align with dawn and dusk.
+Drosophila melanogaster, or fruit flies, show diurnal rhythms in locomotor activity that are corpuscular, meaning they exhibit both morning and evening peaks in activity that align with dawn and dusk.
 Both these bouts of activity are intrinsic and observed in constant darkness, although the morning peak is more pronounced during a light-dark cycle.
 Groups of lateral clock neurons in the Drosophila brain have been found to contain neurons responsible for these morning and evening peaks, indicating they could be the source for the M and E oscillators.
 Independent studies have found that the ventrolateral neurons anticipate lights-on while the dorsolateral neurons anticipate lights-off.
 Further studies have narrowed down the morning anticipation to four small ventrolateral neurons, which are the master clock during constant darkness and express pigment-dispersing factor (PDF).
 PDF is involved in the molecular coupling mechanism of M and E oscillators: M oscillator cells express PDF and entrain to dawn, while E cells receive PDF and become phase delayed, entraining to dusk.

 However, other studies have shown that flies lacking lateral neurons still show residual morning and evening peaks, indicating that dorsal neurons play a role in evening and morning oscillations.
 Researchers have shown that rhythms of core clock proteins such as PER are the same in both morning and evening cells.
 During long days and high temperatures, scientists have observed phase advances in morning cells and phase delays in evening cells of molecular rhythms, potentially explaining how these cells determine different bouts of activity.
 However, there are other clock neurons found in fruit flies that do not function as E or M cells.
 In addition, other studies have found results inconsistent with the traditional dual oscillator model, suggesting a network of oscillators instead.
 These results have led some researchers to propose a plastic oscillator model in which different neurons can assume the role of E or M when needed.